sararom15/exp_assignment2/README.md

 A launch file "gazebo_world.launch" is provided to start gazebo, to run simultaneously every nodes and to launch the spawner for the robots.

 ### Go_to_point_ball.py
 The node implements the actionlib server to move the ball.
-The ball can move around in the arena, and can disappear, moving along z axis (it is possible to do this, becuase the ball has defined with no collision elements and zero gravity).
+The ball can move around in the arena, and can disappear, moving along z axis (it is possible to do this, because the ball has been defined with no collision elements and zero gravity).

 ### Go_to_point_robot.py
 The node implements the actionlib server to move the robot.
 It is quite different from the previous node, because the robot is wheeled and it has the differential_drive plugin.